uber/cyborg/README.md

 # Cyborg

 Cyborg is a [partial](https://github.com/uber/cyborg/issues?q=is%3Aissue+is%3Aopen+label%3A%22Spec+Compliance%22) port of Android's [VectorDrawable](https://medium.com/androiddevelopers/understanding-androids-vector-image-format-vectordrawable-ab09e41d5c68) to iOS.
 It is intended as a replacement for UIImages, Icon Fonts, and Apple's PDF vector image option.
-There are many benefits to using this format that are not provided by Images, Icon Fonts, PDFs, or SVG, including:
+The VectorDrawable format provides a number of advantages:

 - Full theming support of individual elements of an illustration, beyond simple image tinting or changing the text color in an Icon Font
 - Ability to use one asset for both platforms, simplifying the design -> engineering pipeline